You will find us in Borth, West Wales on the Cardigan Bay coast just north of Aberystwyth.

 Parrots, tortoises and Iguana are very long lived, some snakes grow very quickly, Terrapins outgrow their tanks etc. Even our Ocelot and Leopard were pets that got too dangerous.

 Many animals living in wild conditions find their existence threatened by habitat destruction as an increasing human population puts pressure on natural resources.
 Forest and jungles are cleared, the timber is used and the land farmed or becomes desert.
 Wild animals are hunted for food (bushmeat is even served in restaurants) or captured for the pet trade or captive breeding.
 We support conservation projects and collect for the Chinko project, which sustainabley conserves a nature reserve in the heart of Central Africa.
-We also are supporting the breeding endnagered animals (birds) in order to support the wild populations.
+We also are supporting the breeding of endangered animals (birds) in order to support the wild populations.
 We have successfully bred Grey breasted Conures, a very endnagered bird and have 5 chicks in July 2015.

 Signs are displayed around the zoo reccommending that you wash your hands after feeding or petting animals.
 All animals may carry bacteria to which you may not be immune, especially if you are particularly vulnerable.
 Wash basins are supplied at strategic positions around the zoo.